AnimosWorkshop/Sor-Vault/Temuþen/Actions and Derived Nouns.md

 * tafū - to transport
 * takladū - to accept
 * talarū - to enjoy
+* tarpū - to uncover / to reveal
 * tasrū - to celebrate
 * tatū - to simplify
 * tegū - to refer (to someone)